The 2022 ALS User Meeting Awards were presented on Monday, August 15, 2022.

-The David A. Shirley Award for Outstanding Scientific Achievement at the ALS went to David Prendergast, “for the development of theory and computational methods that have allowed direct simulation and accurate interpretation of x-ray spectroscopy experiments performed at the ALS.”
+The David A. Shirley Award for Outstanding Scientific Achievement at the ALS went to Jinghua Guo, “for pioneering the development of in situ/operando soft x-ray spectroscopy for energy, catalysis, and chemical science.”
 Read more…

 David Shirley was a Professor of Chemistry at UC Berkeley and Director of LBNL from 1980 to 1989, and was instrumental in having the Advanced Light Source built.